Sidhu-985/amfoss-tasks/Task-06/Documentation.md

   - Creates a bouncing ball animation.

 ## Implementation details
 You can find all the code details by referring to it Readme.md file in the provided repository.
-And you can ciintribute these modules in those and learn it.
+### Draw
+This feature is found in draw directory and contains implementation details to draw square and circle.
+We can create all other shapes by referring to Readme.md file in the provided repo.

+### Patterns
+Contains two patterns and its implementation.

+### Animations
+Contains basic animations to understand concept of Python Turtle Graphics.

 # Code Example
 ```python